-The exception is if you arrive at the Cancun airport and rent a car to drive elsewhere in the Yucatan Peninsula.
-In that case, you can hop onto the highway from the airport, avoiding the chaos of downtown Cancun.
+However, if you arrive at the Cancun airport and rent a car to drive elsewhere in the Yucatan Peninsula, you should be fine; you can hop onto the highway from the airport, avoiding the chaos of downtown Cancun.

 Is it safe to take local buses in Cancun?

 It’s pretty safe to take local buses in Cancun during the day.
 I’ve done so when traveling from downtown to the Hotel Zone and have always felt comfortable.
 However, I wouldn’t travel on the local buses with lots of money or valuables.
 Nor would I do so at night.